 A few years have passed since the famous words “one does not simply walk into Mordor” were spoken, but they have not been forgotten.
-However, we did just simply walk into the Rammelsberg Mines a few weeks back.
+However, we did just simply walk into the Rammelsberg Mines near Hannover a few weeks back.

-Anyhow, because a picture is worth a thousand words, I decide to put a short clip together for you to join in on our underground adventure.
+Anyhow, because a picture is worth a thousand words, I decided to put a short clip together for you to join in on our underground adventure.
 Enjoy, and don’t forget to subscribe to Wanderwings’ very own YouTube Channel!

 You can visit the Rammelsberg Mines (Bergtal 19, 38640 Goslar) daily from 9 am to 6 pm (except December 24th and 31st) with eight different themed tours to choose from, which include the entrance fee to all adjacent exhibitions in the site.
 For more information and bookings you can visit their website.